abendorf/acic_2022/README.md

 For more information about the data challenge, see https://acic2022.mathematica.org/

 HOW TO RUN THE CODE:
+0. Download and unzip the *Track 1* datasets from https://acic2022.mathematica.org/data
 1. Fill out the configuration settings in config.py
 2. Install poetry, which this repo uses for dependency management.
 Instructions here: https://python-poetry.org/docs/
 3. Create a poetry environment and install required packages by running *poetry install*